 So, here’s what you need to plan ahead:

 - Search for a coworking space that suits your personality & interests BEFORE traveling.
 This is VERY important.
-If you don’t do the searching before leaving, you could feel tempted with not working at all.
+If you don’t do the searching before leaving, you could feel tempted not to work at all.

 - Book some hours at the coworking space.
 Once you’ve paid, you’ll feel you have to – at least – visit the place to check it out.
 And chances are that you’ll come back.

 - Work as much as possible and get the most tedious and hard tasks done before leaving.
-You’ll hate it while you’re at it – “pre-travel stress” is how Germans call it -, but then again you’ll be relieved once you’re at your new destination.
+You’ll probably hate that moment.
+Germans call it “pre-travel stress”, but then again, you’ll be relieved once you’re at your new destination.

-- It all depends on how long are you going to be away, but you should take the first travel days off.
+- It all depends on how long you are going to be away, but you should take the first travel days off.
 Are you leaving for more than a month?
 Then take at least the first week off.
 Forget about all that pre-travel stress.
 Unplug from everything.
 Charge up your batteries and enjoy life.
-This will not only help you mentally but also in the practical sense: You’ll have time to learn what’s the best way for you to manage time in your new destination.
-Now you are acquainted with the new place, the transportation system, and all practicalities.
+This will not only help you mentally but also in a practical sense: You’ll have time to learn what’s the best way for you to manage time in your new destination.
+Now you are acquainted with the new place, the transportation system, and all other practicalities.
 And you also know what you don’t want to miss.
 And when that happens.
-You’d want to have fun after all 😉
+You’d want to have fun after all!

 Once your energy levels are on top, make a plan and start working:

-♥ Don’t plan full-time workdays.
+- Don’t plan full-time workdays.
 Plan 20hr/week max.
 You can always work more time if you feel like it.
-But you’ll feel better if you achieve more than planned and not the other way round.
+But you’ll feel better if you achieve more than planned and not the other way around.

 - Or block a couple of days a week – and enjoy the rest of the week.